Investment in property has been and continues to be a popular form of investment by many people.

 - do you already run your business through your own company?

-- how many similar properties do you want to purchase in the future?
+- will you be purachsing similar properties in the future?

 - do you intend to sell the property and when?